 Your priority may be a Battery Back Up System, in which case you require a system which consists of a specially designed Backup Inverter and a Bank of Batteries.
-This system will be connected to the electrical equipment deemed by you to be Essential to your lifestyle, such as Lights, Alarm System, Gate/Garage motors, TV and DSTV, Computers, etc. The balance of the electrical equipment in your house will be supplied by the "Grid".
+This system will be connected to the electrical equipment deemed by you to be Essential to your lifestyle, such as Lights, Fridge, Alarm System, Gate/Garage motors, TV and DSTV, Computers, etc. The balance of the electrical equipment in your house will be supplied by the "Grid".

 The Backup Inverter also converts DC power into AC current, but this time it draws energy from your bank of batteries.
 It also has the very important task of managing the health of your batteries.
 A properly configured backup inverter will make sure you get full value from the technology chosen for your storage

 The Battery Bank chosen is critical to many aspects of your energy storage and questions need to be asked and discussed to determine which battery technology is the most cost effective solution.
 Some of the most popular options include OPzS Flooded Cell, Lead Crystal, Lithium Ion, Gel, etc. This becomes a balancing act between function and cost.

 It is of course fully possible to COMBINE the above "major" components into either a Multi Hybrid, a Hub2Hybrid System or Victron's new ESS System.
 There are of course many other options, but for now let's concentrate on these combination solutions.